Table of Contents

 Can you guys find a three-month renter?”
 A lot of times, not worth the headache to find somebody for three months.

 It would be great to have three months of rent paid to you.
-A lot of times, it’s difficult to find a tenant for a two, three-month lease.
+A lot of times, it’s difficult to find a resident for a two, three-month lease.

-Most tenants are looking for about a 12-month and especially from just moving tenants in and moving out, it’s a lot of expense for the tenant to do that, as well as the owner if there was any kind of repairs or any leasing fees that you would need to pay.
+Most residents are looking for about a 12-month and especially from just moving residents in and moving out, it’s a lot of expense for the resident to do that, as well as the owner if there was any kind of repairs or any leasing fees that you would need to pay.
 It’s best to look for a longer-term 12-month lease.

 That way, if you’ve got a hard back door that you need to be getting to your house, you know it’s open.